mithraiclabs/psyoptions-docs/docs/token-incentives.md

-If you want to get involved and help improve PsyOptions, please join the [discord](https://discord.com/invite/MgDdJKgZJc) and express your interest in becoming a PsyOptions _Thought Leader_.
+If you want to get involved and help improve PsyOptions, please join the [discord](https://discord.com/invite/MgDdJKgZJc) and express your interest in becoming a PsyOptions _DeFi Thought Leader_.
 If you spur some great converstaions you could land yourself in a private channel with other leaders and a nice chunk of PSY!

 ## Liquidity Mining